 Using the gstreamer VoIP client.
 We performed experiments with the replay of an audio file using the gstreamer VoIP application.
 We collect statistics about its jitter buffer. gstreamer only allows a static-size jitter buffer.
 We configure this buffer based on our previous experiments, so as to absorb latencies between the minimum observed latency and the 99th-perc. latency, and count the number of calls that systematically meet latency requirements out of the 64 experiments done for each configuration.
-Our results confirm that Donar double-send is able to meet the 360 ms latency threshold for most experiments in all configurations, while the Alternate policy works best under the 2 hops configuration.
-We also confirmed empirically the results obtained under the 2 hops configuration and the two scheduling policies by performing actual calls between two laptops: we could not detect any degradation in sound quality throughout any of the calls.
+Our results confirm that DONAR is able to meet the 360 ms latency threshold for all experiments in all configurations, with the exception of the ALTERNATE policy under the Hardened configuration.
+We also confirmed empirically the results obtained under the Default configuration and the two scheduling policies by performing actual calls between two laptops: we could not detect any degradation in sound quality throughout any of the calls.